fargolo/stat-learn/fisher/zeta-zeros.md

 $$z = e^{\theta i} \rightarrow = cos(\theta) + sin(\theta)i$$
 $z_{s_{n}}=z_{s_{n-1}}+z_{s_{n-2}}+...+z_{s_{1}}$

-*The fisher rod analogy*: A fish rod has several mathematical similarities with our problem.
-Consider the idea of an endeless fish rod, whose infinitesimal moving parts eventually become small and thin as a line.
-Its final size is the number asymptotically approaching by adding smaller pieces according to the series previously presented.

 ![Photo by Alan Bishop, December 3, 2015, Unsplash,East Sooke Park, Sooke, Canada](fishing-rod.jpg)